navahas/tmux-grimoire/README.md

 Press `prefix + f` to toggle the floating shell.

-The plugin will:
-1. Create a hidden manager session if it doesn't exist
-2. Create a dedicated window for your current session if needed
-3. Show the shell in a centered popup

-When you exit the popup, your shell state persists in the manager session.

-## Configuration

 You can customize the plugin behavior by setting these options in your `~/.tmux.conf`:

 ```tmux